scientist-softserv/iiif_print/README.md

 ## More Information
  * [Samvera Newspapers Group](https://wiki.duraspace.org/display/samvera/Samvera+Newspapers+Interest+Group) - The Samvera Newspapers Interest groups meets on the first Thursday of every month to discuss the Samvera newspapers project and general newspaper topics.
- * [Samvera Community](http://samvera.org/) - Samvera™ is the new name for Hydra.
-Samvera is a grass-roots, open source community creating best in class digital asset management solutions for Libraries, Archives, Museums and others.
- * [Samvera on Github](https://github.com/samvera/) - Officially supported and maintained Samvera gems and applications for Digital Repository management
  * [Newspapers in Samvera IMLS Grant (formerly Hydra)](https://www.imls.gov/grants/awarded/lg-70-17-0043-17) - The official grant award for the project.
  * [National Digital Newspapers Program NDNP](https://www.loc.gov/ndnp/)